yzh119/hemem-defrag/README.md

 A Makefile is provided to build the GUPS microbenchmarks.

-To reproduce the Uniform GUPS results, run the `run-random.sh` script.
-Results will be printed to the `random.txt` file.
-The throughput results shown in the paper are the "GUPS" lines.
+To reproduce the internal fragmentation experiments, run the `run-sparse.sh` script.

-To reproduce the Hotset GUPS results, run the `run.sh` script.
-Results will be printed to the `results.txt` file.
-The throughput results shown in the paper are the "GUPS" lines.
+To reproduce the external fragmentation experiments, run the `run-dense-sparse.sh` script.

-To reproduce the Instantaneous GUPS results, run the `run-instantaneous.sh` script.
-Results will be printed to the `tot_gups.txt` file.
+To reproduce GUPS in oracle setting, run the `run-sparse-oracle.sh` script

-### Application Benchmarks

-Applications tested with HeMem are located in the `apps/` directory.

-#### Silo

-The Silo application can be found in the `apps/silo_hemem/silo` directory..
-Run the provided `run_batch.sh` script.
-Results will be in the `batch/results.txt` file.
-The reported throughput numbers are numbers in the first column of the file.

-#### FlexKVS

-The FlexKVS application can be found in the `apps/flexkvs` directory.
-These results require a separate machine for the clients.

-#### GapBS

-The GapBS application can be found in the `apps/gapbs` directory.
-To run the BC algorithm reported in the paper, you may run the following command:

-`LD_PRELOAD=/path/to/hemem/lib ./bc -g <scale>`

-which will run the bc algorithm with HeMem on a graph with 2^scale vertices.